nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 ### Considerations

 * Service worker caching should be considered a progressive enhancement.
-If your web app follows the model of conditionally registering a service worker only if it is supported (determined by <code>if('serviceWorker' in navigator)</code>), then you get offline support on browsers with service workers and on browsers that do not support service workers.
+If your web app follows the model of conditionally registering a service worker only if it is supported (determined by `if('serviceWorker' in navigator)`), then you get offline support on browsers with service workers and on browsers that do not support service workers.
 The offline-specific code is never called and there is no overhead or breakage for older browsers.
 [Registering a Service Worker](#register) shows an example of this.
 * All resources that are precached are fetched by a service worker running in a separate thread as soon as the service worker is installed.
 You should be judicious in what you cache, because listing files that are non essential (large images that are not shown on every page, for instance) result in browsers downloading more data than is strictly necessary.
 * Precaching does not make sense for all architectures (described in the  [PWA Architectural Styles and Patterns](#styles) section and also outlined in the  [Offline Cookbook](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/),).
 Several  [caching strategies](#bestcaching) are described later in this document that can be used in conjunction with the <code>sw-precache</code> module to provide the best experience for your users.
 If you do implement additional caching logic, put the code in a separate JavaScript file and include it using the <code>importScripts()</code> method.
 * The <code>sw-precache</code> library uses a cache-first strategy, which results in a copy of any cached content being returned without consulting the network.
 A useful pattern to adopt with this strategy is to display an alert to your users when new content is available, and give them an opportunity to reload the page to pick up that new content (which the service worker adds to the cache, and makes available at the next page load).
 The code for listening for a service worker update lives in the JavaScript for the page that registers the service worker.
 To see an example, go to this  [Github repository](https://github.com/GoogleChrome/sw-precache/blob/master/demo/app/js/service-worker-registration.js#L27).